FreshlyCommerce/simple-bundles-hydrogen/README.md

 7. **Testing:**
    - Test Infinite Bundle Options products to make sure select fields show up for each product in the bundle.
+   - Test to make sure that if a Bundle Option product has zero inventory, that its hidden.
    - Also, ensure that the products show up in the cart/checkout.